 - Every trader needs the peace of mind that comes with knowing their investments are safe.
 AvaTrade is a regulated, award-winning broker that offers transparent CFD trading online.

 - AvaTrade is powered by MetaTrader 4, the world’s leading online trading platform.
 The platform is user-friendly and caters to all types of trading styles.
-The platform also supports all mobile devices.
+The platform also supports all mobile trading devices.
 This gives our traders the convenience and flexibility of trading while on the go.

 - With leveraged trading of CFDs on AvaTrade, traders can benefit from higher returns, even with limited initial capital outlay.

 - AvaTrade offers competitive spreads, which means that trading HSBC and other global stocks are easy and potentially profitable.

 - The MetaTrader platform supports automated trading, allowing investors to enter and exit trades automatically, based on the parameters they have set up.